wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 -->           a long right arrow
 ~~~~

-If a special symbol isn’t in the list it is possible to input arbitrary
+If a special symbol isnât in the list it is possible to input arbitrary
 unicode characters by pressing `<ESC>number of the
 character<ESC>`. `<ESC>61<ESC>` therefore results in an `a`.